Skip to content

 So, is a Springer Spaniel dog right for you?

-This affectionate breed would be well suited to you if you’re an active household.
+This affectionate breed is best suited for an active household.
 Their ideal day would involve going for a long walk, maybe a quick swim and then cuddling up on the sofa in the evening.
-If that sounds perfect to you then a Springer Spaniel will fit in well with your family.
+If that sounds like your dream day, a Springer Spaniel will be your perfect companion.

 How long do Springer Spaniel’s live?

-Springer Spaniel’s have a life expectancy of 12-14 years.
+The Springer Spaniel lifespan is 12 to 14 years.
 There are some health issues linked to this breed that may shorten their lifespan, but most conditions can be managed.
 With the right pet insurance, your dog can live a long and happy life.

 Do Springer Spaniels shed?